Complete Guide to Pantry Pests: Identification, Prevention & Elimination

 Drugstore Beetles (Stegobium paniceum)

 Behavior: Extremely broad diet—can feed on nearly any organic material.
-Particularly problematic because they can survive on materials with very low nutritional value.
+Particularly problematic because they can survive on materials with low nutritional value.

 Preferred foods: Spices, dried herbs, flour, breakfast cereals, and even leather bookbindings.